 Here’s a map showing Durham City and the surrounding area:

-Photographs illustrating this post are by Why Eye Photography, based in Sunderland and available for commissions worldwide.
+Photographs illustrating this post are by Sunderland-based Why Eye Photography.

 If you liked this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts.
 If you’d like to sponsor a post on Go Eat Do then please feel free to get in touch.